 After two demonstrations in public in December, Rumsey pulled the machinery off the boat and in March of 1788 sent it to Philadelphia, to begin his dispute with Fitch.
-Fitch visited Shepherdstown in May of 1789, and found the hull of the boat upside down in a pond, abandoned ( this visit by Fitch would, in later years, be recast by Shepherdstown as happening five years earlier, with Fitch actually spying on Rumsey’s work).
+Fitch visited Shepherdstown in May of 1789, and found the hull of the boat upside down in a pond, abandoned ( this visit by Fitch would, in later years, be reworked by Shepherdstown oral tradition as happening five years earlier, with Fitch actually spying on Rumsey’s work).
 The boat engine almost certainly stayed with the Rumseian Society in Philadelphia, but very likely sometime after Rumsey’s death in December of 1792, it was disposed of, likely sold for scrap…though some smaller pieces might have been kept as souvenirs.
 Of these, the sole possible survivor is a length of chain acquired by Alexander Boteler likely sometime in the 1850’s and donated to the Smithsonian in 1866 .
-It’s well-made, well-finished machine chain that is far too good for mundane purposes, could well have connected a working beam to an air pump or steam cylinder.
+It’s well-made, well-finished machine chain that is far too good for mundane purposes and could well have connected a working beam to an air pump or steam cylinder.
 Boteler also had a fragment of iron pot, which supposedly Rumsey used in his 1785 engine boiler , the boiler which Rumsey quickly discarded as inadequate.
 Boteler donated the scrap to the Franklin Institute, but has now disappeared.
 Admittedly, it didn’t much look like an artifact a museum would want to keep.

 Did Rumsey build another steamboat?

 Yes, in England.
 It was called The Columbian Maid, another jet boat.
 We don’t know too much about it, but if it had the engine pump shown in Rumsey’s 1790 patent, it would have been complicated and difficult to make, and Rumsey died in December of 1792, before it could be finished.
 The Gentleman’s Magazine reported that it ran on the Thames the following February, and made four knots.
 But nothing more is known of what became of it; likely it was simply sold off by Rumsey’s partners and creditors, perhaps just for scrap metal.